giacbrd/SmartPipeline/docs/usage.rst

 If you intend to define stages that can run on multiple processes, please read :ref:`concurrency-section` about further, important details.

-Through :meth:`.Pipeline.append_stage` one can also define a retry policy on some specific errors (see method documentation for further details).
+Through :meth:`.Pipeline.append` one can also define a retry policy on some specific errors (see method documentation for further details).

-Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
+Another method is :meth:`.Pipeline.append_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
 Useful when long tasks must be executed at creation, e.g., the stage carries the construction of big data structures.